Your migraine doctor will (should) ask a lot of questions. Are you ready for them?

 Even if you vomit it up – don’t take more.
 You risk overdosing.

-Go for the ice packs and alternative therapies above.
+Go for the ice packs and alternatives listed in tip #3 above.

-You might already know this one, but it is just so important.
+You might already know this one, but it's just so important.
 I never knew this until I read that it was a leading cause of death among migraineurs.

 You might like to read my article on Medications for Migraines: What You Need to Know, for more details.